-Ice on the Great Lakes and other freshwater is on the move: Why this is dangerous
+Ice on the Great Lakes and other waterways is on the move: Why this is dangerous

 Last week, as Lake Erie began its rapid freeze-up, the winds came out of the northeast for a couple of days, driving the ice pack toward the western end of the lake.
 This past weekend and into this week, strong winds reversed direction to the southwest and west, gusting over 20 mph for the past five days, and over 40 mph on two of the last three days.
 As a result, the ice pack is almost unrecognizable right now, being broken up for the most part on the entire open portion of the lake, with only the far downwind end of the lake near Buffalo having a dense, immovable ice pack.

-There’s possibly another reason that has contributed to such a rapid ice breakup on Lake Erie over the past few days, and why it might be more dangerous for those who venture out onto the ice on the Great Lakes right now.
+There’s possibly another factor that has contributed to such a rapid ice breakup on Lake Erie over the past few days, and why it might be more dangerous for those who venture out onto the ice on the Great Lakes right now.

 It was a very mild start to the ice season on the Great Lakes.
-In fact, in January, Lake Erie only had about 3 percent ice cover, one of the lowest values since records started being kept back to 1973.
+In fact, in January, Lake Erie only had about 3 percent ice cover, one of the lowest values since records started being kept in 1973.

-That all changed in the past couple of weeks as the weather pattern flip-flopped and produced an exceptionally cold Arctic outbreak across the region at precisely the time that Lake Erie usually sees its greatest seasonal increase in ice cover.
+That all changed in the past couple of weeks as the weather pattern flip-flopped and produced an exceptionally cold Arctic outbreak across the region at precisely the time that Lake Erie usually has its greatest seasonal increase in ice cover.
 It was the perfect timing for the lake to almost freeze over completely (ice extent reached 86 percent) in a matter of days.

 That flash freeze didn’t produce a thick ice cover, but rather a relatively thin layer of ice.
 It doesn’t take that much force from the wind to crack that ice cover, and that’s exactly what has happened over the past few days.
 I equate it to putting a tray of water into a really cold freezer: It doesn’t take much to develop a pretty thin skin of ice on the tray, nor a lot to crack it, and that’s probably what has happened on Lake Erie.